DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 14. Optimize sliding pizzas generator by picking movingPizzas1 once.

+15. Optimize sliding pizzas generator by creating variable elem outside the for loop.

 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.